aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 To get started:

 * Select your [AWS Region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 The AWS Regions supported by this project include, us-east-1, us-east-2, us-west-2, eu-west-1, eu-central-1, ap-southeast-1, ap-southeast-2, ap-northeast-1, ap-northeast-2, and ap-south-1.
+Note that not all Amazon EC2 instance types are available in all [AWS Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in an AWS Region.
 * Subscribe to the [AWS Deep Learning AMI (Ubuntu 18.04)](https://aws.amazon.com/marketplace/pp/Amazon-Web-Services-AWS-Deep-Learning-AMI-Ubuntu-1/B07Y43P7X5).
 * If you do not already have an Amazon EC2 key pair, [create a new Amazon EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#prepare-key-pair).
 You will need the key pair name to specify the ```KeyName``` parameter when creating the CloudFormation stack below.
 * You will need an [Amazon S3](https://aws.amazon.com/s3/) bucket.
 If you don't have one, [create a new Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) in the AWS region of your choice.
 You will use the S3 bucket name to specify the ```S3Bucket``` parameter in the stack.
 * Run ```curl ifconfig.co``` on your laptop and note your public IP address.
 This will be the IP address you will need to specify ```DesktopAccessCIDR``` parameter in the stack.

 ### Create AWS CloudFormation Stack
-To create the AWS CloudFormation stack:
+This template creates [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) resources.
+If you are creating CloudFormation Stack using the console, you must check
+**I acknowledge that AWS CloudFormation might create IAM resources.** If you use the ```aws cloudformation create-stack``` CLI, you must use ```--capabilities CAPABILITY_NAMED_IAM```.

-*  Use the [deep-learning-ubuntu-desktop.yaml](deep-learning-ubuntu-desktop.yaml) AWS CloudFormation template, to [create a new CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html).
+Use the [deep-learning-ubuntu-desktop.yaml](deep-learning-ubuntu-desktop.yaml) AWS CloudFormation template to [create a new CloudFormation stack using the console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html).

 ### Connect to Desktop using SSH